StarLegacy/StarLegacy.Wiki/CONTRIBUTING.md

 > ***For more in depth information check out [this guide](https://guides.github.com/activities/forking/)***

-- Once cloned locally your ready to make changes using any one of the many editors for Markdown.
+- Once cloned locally, you're ready to make changes using any one of the many editors for Markdown.
     - We recommend [Microsoft Visual Studio Code](https://code.visualstudio.com).
 Use one of the Markdown extensions.
     - More info on proper Markdown formatting below.